Anteproperispomenon/kwak-gui/docs/csv-edit.md

 to the end, you can drag the `Move` handle to the last column, and then `Swap` the last two columns.

+For more information on `Move`, see the appendix.

 ### Copying a Row as a Different Orthography

 Generally, when using this program, you'll want to add new columns that